Should I invest with P2P lending platforms?

 With P2P investing, companies get another option to raise funds while retail investors get an opportunity to invest in an alternative type of investment – a win-win situation for both.
 That's assuming all goes well, the companies pay back their loans and the investors get back their capital with interest on top.

 All investments come with risk.
 While P2P investments offer a potentially higher rate of return than savings accounts and fixed deposits, they also carry a greater deal of risk.
 Here's what you should be aware of.

 What are the potential upsides of P2P investments?

 As an investor, if you're looking to diversify your portfolio with some riskier investments, you'll typically look at stocks or a basket of stocks (an ETF).
-With stocks, you're looking at annualised returns of 7% to 15%.
-This amount further varies depending on how you choose to invest in stocks.
+The expected returns vary depending on how you choose to invest in stocks.

 For example, the two most common methods for stocks-investing are value investing and growth investing.
 Both methods require extensive technical knowledge, and investors will also need to spend time and effort to research on companies that fit their investment profile.

 One of the upsides of P2P investments is that the P2P lending platforms do the first round of screening, and they cut away the need to research from thousands of companies.
 Investors still have to put in the effort to learn and understand the projects on the platforms and the deals involved, but the reduced scope of companies makes it easier for the less technical and less experienced retail investors to start investing.